Dennis Miller: Post September 11 attacks

 Following the September 11 attacks, Miller's political ideology changed significantly and his conservative views became more publicly known.
-His move from the Democratic to the Republican Party was further facilitated by watching a 2004 presidential primary debate between nine Democrats.
+His move from the Democratic to the Republican Party was further facilitated by watching a 2004 presidential primary debate among nine Democrats.
 "I haven't seen a starting nine like that since the '62 Mets," he remarked.

 In 2006, Slate commentator Dennis Cass describes Miller's political evolution from a "left-leaning, Dada-ist wisenheimer" to a "tell-it-like-it-is, right-wing blowhard."
 The perceived change did not surprise former SNL colleague and former Democratic Party Senator Al Franken, who noted Miller had always had a "conservative streak."
 In another interview Franken stated, "Dennis was always sort of conservative on certain kinds of issues.
 I am not quite sure why he decided to become a comedian with a dog in the fight, but as a comedian with a dog in the fight I sympathize with him."

 His political outspokenness led him to become one of the few Hollywood celebrities backing George W. Bush and the war in Iraq.
 In 2003, The Weekly Standard called Miller "the loudest pro-Bush/pro-war voice in Hollywood", and quoted his comments on The Tonight Show with Jay Leno from February of that year, where Miller advocated invading Iraq and vented his displeasure at France's lack of support for the idea.
 Los Angeles Times noted that he was "raising his political profile" at this time, and that he "spoke out passionately in favor of the war in Iraq.
 He has made frequent appearances on conservative talk radio; he does weekly political commentary for Hannity & Colmes, a Fox News Channel talk show."
 That same year, The National Review wrote, "Conservatives ... have welcomed and even cheered the comedian's unabashed patriotism and endorsement of President Bush's foreign—and, in certain cases, domestic—policy."
 They noted that "During appearances on The Tonight Show, he has also advocated profiling at airports and oil-drilling in the Arctic National Wildlife Refuge."